carpentries-incubator/python-testing/09-tdd.md

 is an element of the values list.
 There is always more that can be tested.
 TDD prevents you from going overboard by telling you to stop testing when you have achieved all of your use cases.

+> ## Key Points {.keypoints}
+>
+>
+> -   Test driven development is a common software development technique
+> -   By writing the tests first, the function requirements are very explicit
+> -   TDD is not for everyone
+> -   TDD requires vigilance for success (cheating leads to failure)